Language

 Universal Access

-The converter works on any device with a web browser.
-Check wind conversions on your phone at the harbor or on your computer when planning a voyage.
+Works on any device with a web browser, at the harbor or on your computer.

-After loading, the tool functions without internet.
-All calculations happen locally in your browser.
+Offline operation: after loading, the tool functions without internet, with all calculations done locally in your browser.

 Frequently Asked Questions